KrisAphalon/margonem-chat-plus-plus/README.md

 ##### Extended chat window

-- Since writing really long messages with simple input element would be quite hard, this addon changes it to dynamically adjustable textarea that pops up when text would start to cramp up.
+- Since writing really long messages with a basic input element would be quite hard, this addon changes it to dynamically adjustable textarea that pops up when a text would start to cramp up.

 ##### Auto coloring messages when writing

-- Addon automatically colors messages based on what's being currently written.
+- Addon automatically colors messages based on what is being currently written.
-- For example it can color commands on red and priv messages on blue.
+- For example, it can color commands in red and priv messages in blue.
 - It contains commands from base game, as well as [Nerthus addon](https://github.com/nerthus-margonem/nerthusaddon)

 ##### Supports both interfaces

 - Margonem has two significantly different interfaces: old one and new one.
   This addon works on both of them without any difficulties.

 ##### Private and clan chat hider